dannycab/phy472msu_s2021/syllabus.md

 - What are the limitations of what you have done?
 What are some remaining open questions?
 - What did each member of your pair contribute?

 Your video presentation is due the day of our final exam (we will not meet for the exam).
 You and your teammate will upload your talk for your classmates and myself.
 Your presentation will be graded by me.
-But, you will also be evaluted by your peers.
+But, you will also be evaluated by your peers.
 Your participation in the evaluation of your classmates' presentations counts towards your grade on your final.
 There will also be a self-reflection/evaluation component to this assignment that asks you: Who did what?
 What did you learn?
 What did you want to learn more about?
 What was straight-forward?
 What was more difficult?
 Completion of this self-reflection/evaluation will also count towards the overall grade on your final.

 #### Grading the pair project